Explicit Vologodsky Integration for Hyperelliptic Curves: Coverings of Curves

 \subsection{Hyperelliptic Coverings}

-Let $X$ be a hyperelliptic curve given by $y^2 = f(x)$ where $f(x)\in \bK[x]$.
+Now let $X$ be a hyperelliptic curve given by $y^2 = f(x)$ where $f(x)\in \bK[x]$.
 We write $w\colon X\to X$ for the hyperelliptic involution and $\pi\colon X\to\P^1$ for the hyperelliptic double cover.
 We define the \defi{roots} of $f(x)$ to be the zeroes of $f(x)$ together with $\infty$ if $f(x)$ has odd degree and write the set of roots as $S_f$.
-Following \cite[Section~4.3]{katz2020padic}, one can construct a semistable covering $\cC$ of $\P^{1,\an}$ by rational basic wide opens that is good with respect to $S_f$ together with its dual graph $\Gamma(\cC,S_f)$ satisfying the following properties: \begin{itemize} \item The intersection of two distinct elements of $\cC$ is either empty or an annulus. \item If $U\in\cC$, then $X_U=\P^{1,\an}$ and the embedding $\iota\colon U\to \P^{1,\an}$ is a fractional linear transformation. \item The dual graph $\Gamma(\cC,S_f)$ is a tree and is a graph structure on the skeleton of $\P^{1,\an}\setminus S_f$. \end{itemize}
+Following the methods in \cite[Section~4.3]{katz2020padic}, in particular \cite[Algorithm~1]{katz2020padic}, one can effectively construct a semistable covering $\cC$ of $\P^{1,\an}$ by rational basic wide opens that is good with respect to $S_f$ together with its dual graph $\Gamma(\cC,S_f)$ satisfying the following properties: \begin{itemize} \item The intersection of two distinct elements of $\cC$ is either empty or an annulus. \item If $U\in\cC$, then $X_U=\P^{1,\an}$ and the embedding $\iota\colon U\to \P^{1,\an}$ is a fractional linear transformation. \item The dual graph $\Gamma(\cC,S_f)$ is a tree and is a graph structure on the skeleton of $\P^{1,\an}\setminus S_f$. \end{itemize}

 The map $\pi\colon X\to\P^1$ will allow us to pass from $\P^{1,\an}$ to $X^\an$.
 Let $W$ be the set of Weierstrass points, i.e., the set of fixed points of $w$.
 Then, as explained in \cite[Section~4.9]{katz2020padic}, the set